Miep3r/ArmAReforger-MissionToolbox/README.md

 (Features are subject to change, very WIP for now)
 1. Waypoint movement speed property (Idle, Walk, Run, Sprint)
 2. Commonly used waypoint prefabs
+3. SCR_BaseLockComponent has a dropdown for overriding lock state

 # Instructions
 1. Download the repository